Skip to content

 A vast array of funding comes to us from donations from individuals, charitable foundations and companies, but also through people running marathons on our behalf, selling old unwanted fishing tackle, sponsored runs…anything and everything that helps our case, really.
 It all helps.

-Do you only work with mainstream schools
+Do you only work with mainstream schools?

-Absolutely not.
-We embrace SEND schools – or areas within a larger campus, alternative provisions, PR units, all manner of schools, and we will be looking to deliver to home educating groups in the future.
+No. We embrace SEND schools – or areas within a larger campus, alternative provisions, PR units, all manner of schools, and we will be looking to deliver to home educating groups in the future.
 We, like the young people we assist, evolve to meet the challenges.

 We only ever work with coaches that have been qualified to Sport Coach licencing L2 standards.
 This ensures that young people are safe and due diligence surrounding sessions has been implemented and maintained at all times.